briefmedia-digital/frontend-docs/style-guide/TDD.md

 Testing React requires the ability to render and view the output in an actual DOM.
 To help us with this we use JSDom for our headless browser and Karma to run out code in the environments we create to test in.
 To traverse the DOM via our React components and make assertions based on the output we use Enzyme.
 Enzyme allows us to use jquery-like syntax to build and select DOM elements.
 Enzyme has both shallow and deep rendering, keeping test times down.

+A few tips for testing React:
+1. When writing tests for dumb components, keep the number of tests down to the absolute minimum.
+Sometimes this means just writing a test to see if the component renders
+2. Avoid testing implementation details like tag, element or attributes
+3. If you need to test logic inside of simple components, you should think about a refactor
+4. Anytime you find yourself testing some functionality for a feature or component by hand, write a test for that functionality

 *Check if a Component rendered*
 ```javascript